UnstoppableMango/resume/resume.typ

   ]
 )

 - Developed a food ordering management solution for store associates to track and prioritize orders submitted via mobile and web applications.
-- Built fully automated CI/CD pipelines on Azure Pipelines for applications ranging from console batch applications to container- ized Docker web services.
+- Built fully automated CI/CD pipelines on Azure Pipelines for applications ranging from console batch applications to containerized Docker web services.
 - Designed and developed the service architecture for a cloud based enterprise food menu management solution in Azure.
 - Upgraded numerous legacy applications to run more efficiently and effectively on modern technologies such as .NET Core.
 - Worked with 3rd party vendors to design, develop, and deploy a cloud based mobile food ordering platform.